awsdocs/aws-cli-user-guide/doc_source/install-linux-python.md

      $ sudo zypper install python3
      ```

+   See the documentation for your system's package manager and for [Python](https://www.python.org/doc/) for more information about where it is installed and how to use it\.

 1. Open a command prompt or shell and run the following command to verify that Python installed correctly\.

    ```